sandeep-iitr/Deep-Learning-Tools/README.md

 ## Caffe
 - Define network in Prototxt file, and solvers.
 - Run the caffe binary.
 No code to be written.

+### Caffe2
+- Similar to TF.
+Core in C++.
+- Nice Python Interface.
+- Can train model in Python.